-- Shannon McManus
+Shannon McManus

-In April, 2018, Shannon’s paintings appeared in three exhibitions throughout China, as part of a group showing of Canadian and Chinese visual artists.
+In 2018, Shannon’s paintings appeared in three exhibitions in China.
 The shows in art museums in Taishan, Zingdezhen and Guandong received widespread media attention in China.
 In 2019, her works are exhibiting in two shows in Beijing and Guandong, China.

-Her works are currently on display (January through March 2019) in the Briarly Room of the historic Montgomery's Inn, a museum operated by the City of Toronto, Canada.
+Her works were exhibited in the Briarly Room of the historic Montgomery's Inn, a museum operated by the City of Toronto, Canada.

 The Germination Series of paintings conveys the growth and the creation of life.